SoftUni-Internal/interactive-content/EN/01-Exam/06-Problem-06.md

 **The first day:**

-We play volleyball and win -> 20 Euro.
+We play volleyball and win -> we've won 20 euro.

 We play football and lose -> 0 Euro.

-We play basketball and win -> 20 Euro.
+We play basketball and win -> we've won 20 more euro.

-We get the Finish command and the games for the day are over.
+We receive the Finish command and the games for the day are over.

-Earned money 20 + 0 + 20 = 40 Euro We have more games won than lost, respectively we increase the money of the day by 10% -> 44 Euro.
+Earned money for the day 20 + 0 + 20 = 40 euro.
+We have won more games than we have lost, therefore we increase the money of the day by 10% -> 44 euro.

-**The Second day:**
+**The second day:**

-We play golf and win -> 20 Euro.
+We play golf and win -> 20 euro.

-We play tennis and win -> 20 Euro.
+We play tennis and win -> 20 euro.

-We play badminton and win -> 20 Euro.
+We play badminton and win -> 20 euro.

 We receive the **Finish** command and the games for the day are over.

-Earned money 20 + 20 + 20 = 60 Euro We have only won games, respectively we increase the money of the day by 10% -> 66 Euro.
+Earned money 20 + 20 + 20 = 60 Euro We have only won games, respectively we increase the money of the day by 10% -> 66 euro.

-The money earned from the two days: 44 + 66 = 110 Euro.
+The money earned from the two days: 44 + 66 = 110 euro.

-Since we have more wins than losses, we win the tournament and increase the money by 20% -> 132 Euro.
+Since we have more wins than losses, we win the tournament and increase the money by 20% -> 132 euro.